EnginesAWS/managed-functions-images/README.md

-# Managed Functions Images
+# Managed Functions Registry
-A binder blueprint for the Managed Functions images
+A binder blueprint for the Managed Functions registry